dart-lang/sdk/docs/language/informal/implicit-creation.md

     arguments assignableSelector assignableSelectorPart*
 ```

+The transformation proceeds as follows, with three groups of situations
+where a transformation is applied:

-With an `assignableExpression` _e_,
+1. With a `postfixExpression` _e_,

+    - if _e_ is of the form `constructorInvocation selector*`, i.e.,
+      `typeName typeArguments '.' identifier arguments selector*` then
+      perform new/const insertion on the initial `constructorInvocation`.
+    - if _e_ is of the form `typeIdentifier arguments` where
+      `typeIdentifier` denotes a class then perform new/const insertion on
+      _e_.
+    - if _e_ is of the form `identifier1 '.' identifier2 arguments` where
+      `identifier1` denotes a class and `identifier2` is the name of a
+      named constructor in that class, or `identifier1` denotes a prefix
+      for a library _L_ and `identifier2` denotes a class exported by _L_,
+      perform new/const insertion on _e_.
     - if _e_ is of the form
+      `identifier1 '.' typeIdentifier '.' identifier2 arguments`
+      where `identifier1` denotes a library prefix for a library _L_,
+      `typeIdentifier` denotes a class _C_ exported by _L_, and
+      `identifier2` is the name of a named constructor in _C_, perform
+      new/const insertion on _e_.

+2. With an `assignableExpression` _e_,

+    - if _e_ is of the form
       `constructorInvocation assignableSelectorPart+`
       then perform new/const insertion on the initial
       `constructorInvocation`.
-- if _e_ is of the form
+    - if _e_ is of the form `typeIdentifier assignableExpressionTail` where
-  `typeIdentifier assignableExpressionTail`
-  where `typeIdentifier` denotes a class then perform new/const insertion on
+      `typeIdentifier` denotes a class then perform new/const insertion on
       the initial `typeIdentifier arguments`.
     - if _e_ is of the form
       `typeIdentifier '.' identifier assignableExpressionTail`
-  where `typeIdentifier` denotes a class and `identifier` is the name of
+      where `typeIdentifier` denotes a class and `identifier` is the name
-  a named constructor in that class, or `typeIdentifier` denotes a prefix
+      of a named constructor in that class, or `typeIdentifier` denotes a
-  for a library _L_ and `identifier` denotes a class exported by _L_
+      prefix for a library _L_ and `identifier` denotes a class exported by
-  then perform new/const insertion on the initial
+      _L_ then perform new/const insertion on the initial
       `typeIdentifier '.' identifier arguments`.
     - if _e_ is of the form
-  `typeIdentifier1 '.' typeIdentifier2 '.' identifier assignableExpressionTail`
+      `typeIdentifier1 '.' typeIdentifier2 '.' identifier
+      assignableExpressionTail`
-  Where `typeIdentifier1` denotes a library prefix for a library _L_,
+      where `typeIdentifier1` denotes a library prefix for a library _L_,
-  `typeIdentifier2` denotes a class _C_ exported by _L_, and `identifier`
+      `typeIdentifier2` denotes a class _C_ exported by _L_, and
-  is the name of a named constructor in _C_ then perform new/const insertion
+      `identifier` is the name of a named constructor in _C_ then perform
-  on the initial
+      new/const insertion on the initial
       `typeIdentifier1 '.' typeIdentifier2 '.' identifier arguments`.

-*In short, add `const` wherever possible on terms that invoke a
+3. If _e_ is a literal list or a literal map which occurs in a constant
+    context and does not have the modifier `const`, it is replaced by
+    `const` _e_.

+*In short, `const` is added implicitly in almost all situations where it is
+required by the context, and in other situations `new` is added on instance
-constructor, and otherwise add `new`.
-It is easy to verify that each of the
+creations.
+It is easy to verify that each of the replacements can be
-replacements can be derived from `postfixExpression` via `primary
+derived from `postfixExpression` via `primary selector*` and similarly for
-selector*` and similarly for `assignableExpression`.
-Hence, the
+`assignableExpression`.
+Hence, the transformation preserves syntactic
-transformation preserves syntactic correctness.*
+correctness.*

 ## Dynamic Semantics

-There is no dynamic semantics to specify for this feature because it is
+There is no dynamic semantics to specify for this feature, because it is
-eliminated by code transformation.
+eliminated by the code transformation.

 ## Revisions

+- 0.7 (2018-04-10) Clarified the structure of the algorithm.
+Added
+  commentary about cases where there is no constant context even though a
+  constant expression is required, with a motivation for why it is so.

+- 0.6 (2018-04-06) Removed "magic const" again, due to the risks
+  associated with this feature (getting it specified and implemented
+  robustly, in time).

 - 0.5 (2018-01-04) Rewritten to use `const` whenever possible (aka "magic
   const") and adjusted to specify optional const as well as optional new